HOTEL REVENUE MANAGEMENT - 2020/1

 The assessment strategy is designed to provide students with the opportunity to demonstrate

-For the Group Assignment students write a report that identifies the strategy they adopted as a team in managing their RevSim hotel This tests learning outcomes 1, 2, and 3.
+For the Group Assignment students write a report that identifies the strategy they adopted as a team in managing their RateSim hotel This tests learning outcomes 1, 2, and 3.

-The individual final exam assesses students’ understandings of various concepts about hotel revenue management, and skills of practical applications.
+The individual essay, will help evaluate the students’ understandings of various concepts about hotel revenue management, and skills necessary in practical applications.
 This tests learning outcomes 1, 3, and 4.